 When the COVID-19 pandemic hit, companies around the world transitioned to remote working almost overnight.
 This presented a big challenge for many small to medium-size businesses (SMBs), especially those that had no prior experience with flexible workspaces and digitalization.
 Many struggled to ensure device and network security as well as business continuity.
 Below are the lessons learned and practical steps that SMBs should consider to meet the demand for flexible workspace options moving forward.

 1. Equip all employees technologically as well as psychologically

 Along with technology, psychology plays a crucial role in teleworking.
 If your employees are struggling with work morale, try to share some tips on how to be productive at home and how to adopt a good routine.

 For some employees, the remote office might be their first encounter with new digital solutions.
-How can you ensure that the new online setup will be a success for staff?
+How can you ensure that the new online setup will be a success for employees?
 The key ingredient is motivation: “You need to know your employees, their values and attitudes, and approach them accordingly.
-People need space for self-realisation and they should be assigned tasks they enjoy.
+People need space for self-realization and they should be assigned tasks they enjoy.
 Thanks to that, they will work as best they can and use new tools enthusiastically,” says Ján Kulich, IT manager at ESET.

 2. Focus on extra endpoint security

 Outside of a business network, devices are much more vulnerable to cyber attacks and employees are more likely to fall victim to hackers.
 The COVID-19 experience says it all: according to the recent ESET Threat Report Q1 2020, the number of fraudulent websites blocked in Q1 2020 increased by 21% compared to Q4 2019.
 Those threats included various types of malware, scam and phishing websites, many of which leveraged coronavirus-themed content and domain names to attract as many visitors as possible.